 A Story of Teaching Resilience

-Lauren and Ethan started out with a high-conflict separation.
+Lauren and Ethan started out with a high-conflict separation which translated into a high conflict co-parenting relationship.
 This included calling the police a couple times because of conflicts during parenting exchanges.
 However, after two years, the parents reached an out-of-court divorce agreement which included approximately equal parenting time.

 Just before the agreement was to be signed, their 4-year-old son, Wyatt, started having extreme emotional responses to leaving his father during their parenting exchanges.
 Wyatt would cry and cling to his father, and resist going to his mother.

 Ethan became very distressed by Wyatt’s clinging and fearful behavior.
 He insisted that something must be wrong at Lauren’s house and insisted on reducing Lauren’s parenting time, as this is what appeared to him to be upsetting Wyatt.
 It seemed to be a logical plan to him.
 Reduce Lauren’s time and Wyatt’s upsets would reduce.

 So Ethan presented this idea to Wyatt’s therapist, who also became very concerned that there was a problem at Lauren’s house.
 But Lauren was resilient.
 She had a divorce coach who gave her suggested responses to Wyatt, to Ethan, and to the therapist.
 Lauren learned to say things to Wyatt such as:

 “I know this is an upsetting time.
 But you’re just four years old and shouldn’t have to worry about how I feel or how your father feels.
 It’s okay for you to just be a kid and think about what you want to do today.
 You’re going to spend a lot of time with each of us, and it’s our job to handle our own upset emotions.”
 Wyatt usually calmed down right away at her house, after absorbing how calm Lauren was about the whole thing.